Update: Story introduction updated with Table of Contents.

 What is the Tesla Model 2 release date?

-The Tesla Model 2 or the Tesla Model Q (name: TBA) is expected to launch in late 2023.
+The launch of the Tesla Model 2 or the Tesla Model Q (name: TBA) is unlikely before 2025.

-Which electric cars are considered as Tesla Model 2 rivals?
+Which electric cars are considered Tesla Model 2 rivals?

 What is the estimated Tesla Model 2 price?